-On December 29, 2016, ETO issued to certain of its indirect subsidiaries, in exchange for cash contributions and the exchange of outstanding common units representing limited partner interests in ETO, Class K Units, each of which is entitled to a quarterly cash distribution of \$0.67275 per Class K Unit prior to ETO making distributions of available cash to any class of units, excluding any cash available distributions or dividends or capital stock sales proceeds received by ETO from ETO Holdco.
-If ETO is unable to pay the Class K Unit quarterly distribution with respect to any quarter, the accrued and unpaid distributions will accumulate until paid and any accumulated balance will accrue 1.5% per annum until paid.
-As of December 31, 2018, a total of 101.5 million Class K Units were held by wholly-owned subsidiaries of ETO.
+As of December 31, 2019, a total of 101.5 million Class K Units were held by wholly-owned subsidiaries of ETO.
+Each Class K Unit is entitled to a quarterly cash distribution of \$0.67275 per Class K Unit prior to ETO making distributions of available cash to any class of units, excluding any cash available distributions or dividends or capital stock sales proceeds received by ETO from ETP Holdco.
+If the Partnership is unable to pay the Class K Unit quarterly distribution with respect to any quarter, the accrued and unpaid distributions will accumulate until paid and any accumulated balance will accrue 1.5% per annum until paid.